ADHD and Sleep

 - Work with a GI doctor if your child has GI issues.
 An uncomfortable GI system and full bowels can disrupt sleep.

 Most importantly… allow yourself to think outside the box.
-Look, I love my bed and my flannel sheets and my down comforter.
-But not everyone loves what I love, or is comfortable sleeping the way I sleep.
+Look, I love my bed, my flannel sheets, and my down comforter.

 We all have preconceived notions of what comfortable, soothing sleep “should” look like.
 If I could replicate my son’s comfort and sleep position in his bed, I would.
-But, the positioning he uses to sleep on the floor would put him at severe suffocation risk if we replicated it on the bed.
+But the positioning he uses to sleep on the floor would put him at severe suffocation risk if we replicated it on the bed.

 So, I leave him on the floor.